joshlong-attic/booternetes-springone-tour-march-2021-workshop/README.md

 # The Cloud Native Java Workshop for SpringOne Tour 2021

-> I do not like work even when someone else is doing it.  ―Mark Twain
+> I do not like work even when someone else is doing it. ― Mark Twain

 We're with Mr. Twain on this one. we loathe work, especially undifferentiated work - work that you have to do but that doesn't directly contribute to the success of your project, but getting to production today means doing more of it than ever.